Mike White (filmmaker): The Amazing Race

-He appeared on the fourteenth season of The Amazing Race along with his father Mel.
+White appeared on the fourteenth season of The Amazing Race along with his father Mel.
 They lasted for seven legs before being eliminated in sixth place in Phuket, Thailand.
 Mel and Mike returned to compete in The Amazing Race: Unfinished Business, where they were the second team eliminated in Japan after they both developed hypothermia.
+Both times, he ended up stuck on the island of Ko Samui, which was used by the show as its elimination station, and because of those unhappy memories, he was reluctant at first to return there to film the third season of The White Lotus.

 Survivor

 White was a contestant on Survivor: David vs. Goliath, as a member of the Goliath tribe, then to reshuffled Jabeni tribe and the merged Kalokalo tribe.
-He made it to Day 39 and received three jury votes, finishing in second place behind the winner Nick Wilson.
+He made it to Day 39 and received three jury votes, finishing in second place behind the winner, Nick Wilson.

 White said he had been a big fan of the show, and because of his connections had developed a friendship with the show's host Jeff Probst, providing the host suggestions towards improving the show.
 For instance, Probst stated that it was White who discouraged him from bringing back Redemption Island for Survivor: San Juan del Sur.
 At some point White decided to start trying out to be a participant of the show, but he failed to be picked over what he believed was a concern of having "sloppy seconds" from other reality television programs.
 White noted that once he was selected, he had had no other conversations with Probst until the game was concluded.

+Several of White's fellow Survivor players have appeared in cameos on The White Lotus, including Alec Merlino (season 1), Angelina Keeley and Kara Kay (season 2), and Natalie Cole, Carl Boudreaux and Christian Hubicki (season 3).

+In 2025, White was announced as a contestant on Survivor: In the Hands of the Fans, the fiftieth season of the show.

 Personal life

-White is a vegan and lives in Santa Monica with his boyfriend, Josh.
+White is a vegan and lives in Santa Monica with his partner, Josh.
 He also owns a house in Kauai.
 He is openly bisexual.
+In a 2025 interview with The New Yorker, White said that his relationship had fallen apart due to The White Lotus taking over his schedule.